viato115/iio-hyprland-nix/README.md

 ## Touch rotation support

-So far only Surface Pro and Lenovo Yoga have touch support for rotation.
 Please open an issue and list the touch devices of your specifications using `hyprctl devices`.
+The following list should refer to the device working:

+Surface Pro
+Lenovo Yoga
+Zenbook